kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Architecture and flow diagrams

-For information about our diagram style, see [Diagrams](../02-diagrams.md).
+For information about our diagram style, see [Diagrams](./02-diagrams.md).

 ### Screenshots

-For information about Screenshots, see [Screenshots](../07-diagrams.md).
+For information about Screenshots, see [Screenshots](./07-screenshots.md).

 ## Target groups

-The general assumption is that the audience is familiar with the following terms and does not require the explanation of technical concepts behind them:
+The general assumption is that the readers of the documentation is familiar with the following terms and does not need the explanation of technical concepts behind them:

 - Kubernetes
 - Docker and containers